Banatu Festival is the founding anniversary of the city of Cabanatuan, Nueva Ecija, Philippines held every February 3.

 For years, Cabanatuan City holds Araw ng Cabanatuan every February 3.
 Starting in 2008, it was called Longganisa Festival after its famous product, the longganisa Cabanatuan.
 It is an annual event organized by the city government to celebrate its culture and history.

-In 2015, the Banatu Festival was launched and it comes from the banatu which refers to a vine plant that grows along Pampanga River.
+In 2015, the Banatu Festival was launched.
+Its comes from the banatu, a vine plant that grows along Pampanga River.
 It was one of the proposed origins of the name of the city, the others were Kabatuhan (a place of stone) and Kaban ng Tuan (a treasure chest of the elite).
 The festival was launched within the tenure of Mayor Julius Cesar V. Vergara in time for the 65th anniversary.

 History of Cabanatuan City